pullclone/Mithril/🛡️ Mithril Honor Charter.md

 ## 🛡️ Mithril Honor Charter: Principles of Ethical Usage

-> _"Let the honest find sanctuary.
+> _Let the honest find sanctuary.
 Let the wounded find peace.
-Let the cruel find no cover here."_
+Let the cruel find no cover here._
 >
 > <br>